99percentpeople/ChatGPT-rs/README.md

 2. Once you have an account, go to the [Dashboard](https://platform.openai.com/account/api-keys) and click on the "Create new secret key" button.
 3. Follow the instructions to create a new API key.

-Once you have obtained an API key, create a `.env` file in the root directory of the project and add the following line:
+Once you have obtained an API key, create a `.env` file in the root directory of the project and add the following line.
+Alternatively, you can set environment variable in your system:

 ```
 OPENAI_API_KEY=YOUR_SECRET_KEY